TomaszLloyd/Cheatsheets/cheatsheetUnity.md

 	some_function();
 #endif
 ```
 In the above, the `some_function();` code only exists when in the Unity Editor and will not exist whatsoever on runtime or when you compile.
+See [Unity Documentation here](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html)